MAKING IT HAPPEN

 The Village Voice is all about the teamwork of a small band of dedicated volunteers, combining to further this well-regarded community publication.

-The non-profit monthly magazine succeeds because of a Steering Group of managing editor, advertising administrator, distribution co-ordinator and treasurer, together with packers and deliverers.
-Everyone who assists becomes a Member of the organisation, which has a Constitution to govern its structure, objectives and actions.
+The non-profit magazine has a Steering Group of managing editor Alan Page, administrator Carole Perks, treasurer Angela Yates and distribution lead Diana Walkden, together with around 25 packers and deliverers.
+Everyone who assists is deemed to be a Member of the organisation, which has a Constitution to govern its structure, objectives and actions.

 ALAN PAGE is managing editor of The Village Voice.
-Having lived further north, south, offshore and nearby, Alan moved to Tideswell in 2012 and takes a keen interest in the fortunes of the village.
-He is a former print and broadcast journalist with graphic design qualifications who built a career as a senior executive at top advertising, public relations and marketing agencies.
-Semi-retired, Alan still provides marketing consultancy services.
+Having lived north, south, offshore and nearby, Alan moved to Tideswell in 2012 and takes a keen interest in the village's fortunes.
+An award-winning former print and broadcast journalist with graphic design qualifications, he built a career as a senior executive at top advertising and marketing services agencies.
+Semi-retired, Alan still offers marketing consultancy.

-Advertising / general administration is the responsibility of CAROLE PERKS.
-Income from adverts and sponsorship is the lifeblood of The Village Voice so it is important that financial supporters are looked after in an efficient but friendly manner.
-Carole, whose career centred on book designing and publishing, works with her artist husband in their Tideswell studio.
+Assisting with administration – advertising and general – is CAROLE PERKS.
+Income from adverts and sponsorship is the lifeblood of The Village Voice so it matters that financial supporters are looked after efficiently.
+Carole is retired from book designing and publishing, now working part-time with her artist husband in their Tideswell studio.

 The treasurer is specialist care worker ANGELA YATES, previously advertising administrator.
-In that latter role Angela upwardly revised the advertising stance of The Village Voice.
-She made customer liaison a priority.
-By adding to the size and frequency options, she improved the income stream significantly.
+Angela upwardly revised the advertising stance of The Village Voice, making customer liaison a priority.
+By adding to size and frequency options, she improved income streams significantly.
 Now, Angela is financial controller, keeping everything in check.